SuperOfficeDocs/superoffice-docs/docs/api/security/sentry/entity/visible-for-flag.md

 ---
+title: VisibleFor flag
-title: visiblefor_flag
+uid: visiblefor_flag
 description: VisibleFor flag
 author: {github-id}
 keywords: sentry
-so.topic: concept              # article, howto, reference, concept, guide
+so.topic: concept

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # VisibleFor flag

 In SuperOffice, you can restrict access to a data item using the `VisibleFor` flag in addition to the user group’s rights to data.

-The `VisibleFor` flag and role-base security go hand in hand.
-When the flag is set it is a combination of role-base access rights and access rights that was activated due to setting the flag.
+The `VisibleFor` flag and role-based security go hand in hand.
+When the flag is set it is a combination of role-based access rights and access rights that was activated due to setting the flag.

 ## Visibility levels